 I think it was the experiences through my childhood that had the most influence on me as a sustainable landscape architect.
-The farm where I was brought up on is located in a unique area of the the UK, and boasts an endless list of special qualities; SSSI (site of special scientific interest), AONB (area of outstanding natural beauty), Ancient Schedule Monuments were all present on the land which we farmed.
-These factors resulted in the farm being managed under most sensitive environmental stewardship schemes which were available at the time.
+My childhood was living on a farm.
+The farm is located in a unique area of the UK, and boasts an endless list of unique qualities; SSSI (Site of Special Scientific Interest), AONB (Area of Outstanding Natural Beauty), Ancient Schedule Monuments were all present on the land which we farmed.
+These factors resulted in the farm have been managed under the most sensitive environmental stewardship schemes available through the last 40 years.

-This has resulted in an attitude where I believe that producing food is something we do which helps enhance the amenities of the landscape, protects wildlife and takes into consideration the cultural and heritage landscapes which surrounds us.
-Click here to read about the farm where I was brought up.
+As a result, I have an attitude where I believe that producing food is something we do which helps enhance the amenities of the landscape, protects wildlife and takes into consideration the cultural and heritage landscapes which surround us.
+Click here to read about the farm mentioned in this text.